jstearns1988/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+AutosRUs' newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team's progress.
+Upper management of AutosRUs have called for the production data to be reviewed for insights that may help the manufacturing team.

+Actions taken in this analysis:

+  - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+  - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+  - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+  - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Linear Regression to Predict MPG

 #### Linear model that predicts the mpg of MechaCar prototypes using several variables: vehicle length, vehicle weight, spoiler angle, ground clearance, AWD, and mpg.